Talkspace vs. BetterHelp: Which is better for your needs?

-Insurance coverage: Talkspace accepts most major insurance plans, including Medicare, while BetterHelp has partnered with major insurance carriers in select states, with coverage varying by plan and location.
+• Insurance coverage: Talkspace accepts most major insurance plans including Medicare, while BetterHelp has limited insurance acceptance that varies by plan and location

-Provider networks: BetterHelp offers 35,000+ therapists for broader selection, while Talkspace has 6,000 therapists plus 200+ psychiatrists for medication management.
+• Provider networks: BetterHelp offers 32,000+ therapists for broader selection, while Talkspace has 6,000 therapists plus 200+ psychiatrists for medication management

-Services offered: Talkspace provides integrated psychiatry services, teen therapy (13 to 17), and couples therapy on one platform, while BetterHelp focuses solely on individual adult therapy with separate sites for teens and couples.
+• Services offered: Talkspace provides integrated psychiatry services, teen therapy (13-17), and couples therapy on one platform, while BetterHelp focuses solely on individual adult therapy with separate sites for teens and couples

 Talkspace vs. BetterHelp: Differences at a glance